philfrei/AudioCue/README.md

 **AudioCue** is a Java resource for playing sound files, designed for use with game programming.

+__IMPORTANT NOTE: I'm letting go of maintaining this version.
+A new version [AudioCue-Maven](https://github.com/philfrei/AudioCue-maven) is now were active updates are being done, along with a companion project [audiocue-demo](https://github.com/philfrei/audioCue-demo).
+Main differences:__
+1. new project is Maven-based, not Gradle-based,
+2. added unit tests,
+3. rewritten API/Javadocs,
+4. changes have been made based on discoveries and realizations made in the process of 2 & 3.

 ## Why?

 Java's **Clip** class (`javax.audio.sampled.Clip`) was not designed